aragats/Telegram/MyREADME.md

 TODO before release:
 Remove all telegram reference and configs.
 Image folder, Video and so on.!!!
 Rename packages and app ids - Not to interfere with Telegram App

+Notes:

+1. LaunchActivity.handleIntent for accept sharing files (photo).
+Different types and actions.
+Look at original code.
+Temporally delete some function from the method. and <intent-filter> action.view  SEND_MULTIPLE in AndroidManifest.xml